proof88/PRooFPS-dd/doc/menu-02-Game-Logic.md

  - player is aware of the game objectives and their state on this server,
  - proofps_dd::PlayerHandling::hasPlayerBootedUp() returns true for the new player,
  - proofps_dd::Player::hasBootedUp() returns true for the new player,
- - server has logged "Player BOOTED UP" (visible only if PlayerHandling logs are enabled).
+ - server has logged "Player BOOTED UP" for the new player (visible only if PlayerHandling logs are enabled).

 Only after finished bootup, the player is allowed to exit Spectator Mode.